wipeautcrafter/jsfontpicker/README.md

 ## Installation

-Although the FontPicker is built on Bootstrap, it does require a tiny stylesheet.
+The FontPicker requires a small stylesheet.
-Please include it like this:
+Please include the  it like this:

 ```html
 <link rel="stylesheet" href="fontpicker.css" />